bcchung-pages/bcchung-pages.github.io/_pages/publications.md

 - [C5] G.-B. Han, **B. C. Chung** and D.-H. Cho, "Alignment-free sequence comparison using joint frequency and position information of k-words," in *proc.* of IEEE EMBC 2017

-- [C4] G.-B. Han, **B. C. Chung** and D.-H. Cho, "A Novel Sequence Comparison Method Based on k-word Positions," in *proc.* of IEEE EMBC 2015
+- [C4] G.-B. Han, **B. C. Chung** and D.-H. Cho, "A novel sequence comparison method based on k-word positions," in *proc.* of IEEE EMBC 2015

 - [C3] **B. C. Chung**, G.-B. Han and D.-H. Cho, "Genome-based microorganism classification using coalition formulation game," in *proc.* of IEEE EMBC 2015

-- [C2] **B. C. Chung** and D.-H. Cho, "Resource Partitioning in Heterogeneous Networks Based on Bargaining Theory," in *proc.* of IEEE VTC 2015-Spring
+- [C2] **B. C. Chung** and D.-H. Cho, "Resource partitioning in heterogeneous networks based on bargaining theory," in *proc.* of IEEE VTC 2015-Spring

 - [C1] K.-S. Shin, **B. C. Chung**, W.-C. Kim and D.-H. Cho, "Fast search of locally repetitive elements based on auto-correlation property in genome," in *proc.* of IEEE BIBE 2013